 In 2008, a third scholarship was added in memory of long time Board President Donald Miklus.
 Don’s thorough understanding of the financial statements was invaluable to the Board and Management for the fourteen years he served.
 His sudden passing in early 2008 left a void that cannot be filled.

-Applications for the 2019 scholarships are available now.
+There will be up to four $500 scholarships offered for the 2019-2020 school year.
+Applications are available now.
 You can pick one up at the office or download a copy from the link below.

 Michelle is an honor student at Bunnell High School in Stratford and will be attending Sacred Heart University this fall pursuing a career as a Doctor of Physical Therapy.